Dynamic Space Filling: Discussion

 \section{Discussion}

 The DSF process on complete graphs (Sec.~\ref{sec:complete}) is solvable.
 We computed the distribution of the halting time and the distribution of the duration of the last step for arbitrary $N$.
-The former distribution becomes particularly neat in the $N\to\infty$ limit when it approaches to the scaled form \eqref{P-tau}.
-One can also probe more convoluted temporal characteristics of the DSF process on complete graphs.
+The former distribution becomes particularly neat in the $N\to\infty$ limit when it approaches the scaled form \eqref{P-tau}.
+The same scaled distribution \eqref{P-tau} describes the width distribution of one-dimensional interfaces modeled by periodic random walks \cite{Zoltan94}.
+The reason for this unexpected coincidence, like a hidden isomorphism between two seemingly very different problems, is unknown.

+In computing the halting time distribution $P(T_N)$, we relied on the fact that the evolution of the total number $m$ of empty vertices, $m\to m-1$, is determined by $m$ alone.
+This crucial property occurs only on complete graphs; generally, the neighbors of each empty vertex and their occupancies matter.
+We computed $P(T_N)$, circumventing the detailed knowledge of the evolution of $m$.
+The random variable $m$ is interesting in its own right.
+In Appendices \ref{ap:der} and \ref{ap:high}, we probe the statistics of $m$.
+The computed ratios of the cumulants up to the fourth order to the average are the same as for the current in quantum conductors and the symmetric exclusion process \cite{Levitov,Blanter,Nagaev,Derrida04,Bodineau04,Bodineau13}.
+We conjecture that the same equality holds for all cumulants.

+One can probe more convoluted temporal characteristics of the DSF process on complete graphs.
 For instance, the joint distribution $P(T_N, t_N)$ of the duration $T_N$ of the process (the halting time) and the duration $t_N$ of the last step, $t_N<T_N$, approaches the scaling form

 When $t_N<T_N\ll N$, the joint distribution \eqref{PT2} becomes

 Needless to say, the variables $T_N$ and $t_N$ are correlated.
 For instance, from \eqref{PTt} one finds

 implying that